grateful345/NGROK/keithbieszczat.md

 Host bitbucket.org
   AddKeysToAgent yes
   IdentityFile ~/.ssh/{ssh-key-name}
-Where {ssh-key-name} is the location of the private key file once it has been added to the ssh-agent.
+Where {ATATT3xFfGF0IX8viRW2BDgYVO0j8xqi17L0KZOj9Bj5_igAOigyuKxqYPZyQ26VdhQfdUZ4wLsyT2aT0trCgk7Br9m7Nugf60NEbrHW1fqxVSv0yc4vis_wbrT2cYs8p2OJsou_rjzplcfOE6DRPHpf76OUhGUDAGe0wFzbrsNsMW7_zSqRFzA=C0C42208} is the location of the private key file once it has been added to the ssh-agent.
 Provide Bitbucket Cloud with your public key
 To add an SSH key to your user account:
 Select the Settings cog on the top navigation bar.